eerimoq/moblin/README.rst

   - Time widget.
 Show local (phone) time on stream.

-  - Browser widget (not yet fully functional).
+  - Browser widget.
 Show a web page on stream.

 - Back or front camera.